New Media Production

 4. Explain how the new site could be managed (e.g. do you need to have Flash skills on staff, how often would it be updated, etc.)

 Online quizzes will be posted each week, covering the current week's technology news.
-Students are required to read technology articles that appear in the Atlanta Journal Constitution and the Athens Daily News.
-These articles will be linked from the NMI's homepage.
+Students are required to read technology articles that are linked from the NMI's homepage.
 Each student must complete an online Quiz covering these articles.
-Every Friday a quiz will be posted online.
+Every Friday, a quiz will be posted online.
+It will start on Friday, 8/16.
 This quiz will be self administered on ELC (check out the Academic Honesty Policy below) and timed.
 Students must complete the quiz by 5P on Monday.
 Late Quizzes will not be accepted.
-Visit Take the Quiz for more information.

 *All accounts must have the students full name and a picture.